KosingasBG/PowerBIwithBogdan/README.md

 Connect with Me
 Stay updated with the latest Power BI tips by:

-Subscribing to my YouTube channel: Power BI with  links here] Contributing
+Subscribing to my YouTube channel: Power BI with Bogdan Contributing
 Contributions are always welcome!
 Please feel free to submit a pull request or open an issue to discuss potential additions or improvements.